austinjones/tab-rs/README.md

 ```

 # Shell Configuration
-Tab works best when you configure your terminal with autocomplete, and a statusbar.
+Tab works best when you configure your terminal with autocomplete, and a statusline.

 ## Starship
 The best way to configure the command prompt is to use [starship](https://starship.rs/).